JulianeGampe/travel-blog/README.md

 ### Typography

 Google Fonts has been used to find the font, that is displayed on the website.
 [Kalam](https://fonts.google.com/specimen/Kalam?category=Handwriting#glyphs) is a handwriting font family.
 As described on Google Fonts the fonts have been optimized for text usage on screen.
 The design feels very personal and the letters appear similar as the letters used in everyday handwriting.
-That is why is font has been chosen - the feeling of reading a personal travel journal should be conveyed to the reader.
+That is why this font has been chosen - the feeling of reading a personal travel journal should be conveyed to the reader.

 To provide visual cues icons from [Font Awesome](https://fontawesome.com/) have been used in the footer to point to the social  media websites.